graphql-markdown/graphql-markdown/README.md

 The sidebar path must be relative to the `sidebars.js` location.
 By default, the plugin provides a relative path from the root folder of Docusaurus.

-> For example: if your `sidebars.js` is located under `./src` folder, then you need to go one level up in the path: `./../docs/swapi/sidebar-schema`
+> For example, if your `sidebars.js` is located under `./src` folder, then you need to go one level up in the path: `./../docs/swapi/sidebar-schema`

 #### 2. Docs Multi-instance